Configure Relevance Search to improve search results and performance

 Matches in the result list are highlighted.

-Includes the ability to search documents found in Notes and Attachments on Emails and Appointments tracked in Dynamics 365.
+Includes the ability to search documents found in Notes and Attachments on Emails and Appointments tracked in Customer Engagement apps.

-There are three kinds of search in Dynamics 365:
+There are three kinds of search in Dynamics 365 for Customer Engagement:

 Full-text Quick Find (single-entity or multi-entity)